 CARES Act funding

-PROCESSING: Applications submitted prior to May 11 are still being processed.
-It may take up to two weeks to receive funding.
-For more info, contact email@example.com.
+PROCESSING: Applications submitted before May 11 are still being processed.
+It may take up to two weeks to receive funds.
+For more information contact firstname.lastname@example.org.

 PROCESAMIENTO: Las solicitudes presentadas antes del 11 de mayo aún se están procesando.
 Puede tardar hasta dos semanas en recibir fondos.
 Para obtener más información, póngase en contacto con firstname.lastname@example.org.